 Our admission counselors review each application carefully, taking into consideration your academic background, life experiences and interests.
 We don’t have a minimum test score or GPA range to gauge your potential for admission, but there are some things that can make you a stronger candidate.

 We look for students who have been successful in a variety of challenging courses, especially those that are above and beyond what’s required for graduation.
 And we understand every school is different, so we evaluate your transcript specifically against your high school's curriculum.

 Prior to high school graduation, we require you to complete a minimum of:

 - Science: 3 years (2 must be laboratory science)

 If you're interested in engineering or the sciences, we recommend an additional year of math and laboratory science.
 Leaning more toward the liberal arts?
 We’d suggest another year of social studies and foreign language.

-All first-year students must complete an essay via the Common App or Coalition Application.
+All first-year students must complete an essay via the Common App or Coalition with Scoir.
 What you share in your essay is completely up to you—it should be about conveying who you are to the admission staff.
 No matter the topic, personalize it.
 Add a part of you into the piece, and make it genuine.

 Required for music majors and those who are pursing a Arts Achievement Scholarship in either music or art studio